• Skip to primary navigation

 Will steel-cut oats be slimy?

 No, this is why steel-cut oats are my very favorite!
 When you make these slow-cooker pumpkin steel-cut oats, they will not be slimy at all!!
-I know that leaving them in the slow cooker all night might lead you to believe they will overcook, but they will be perfect.
+Leaving them in the slow cooker all night might lead you to believe they will overcook, but they will be perfect.

-That is why it's essential to use steel-cut oats instead of old-fashioned ones.
+That is why using steel-cut oats instead of old-fashioned ones is essential.
 They are intended to be much more firm when you eat them.

 How long will these steel-cut oats keep fresh?